Threefold death: Ibn Fadlan's account

 The tenth-century Arab Muslim writer Ahmad ibn Fadlan produced a description of a funeral near the Volga River of a chieftain whom he identified as belonging to people he called Rūsiyyah.
 Scholars agree that some elements of the funeral correspond to features of funerals distinctive to the north Germanic tribes (such as burning of a ship).
 Ahmad ibn Fadlan describes a slave girl that, after being asked, volunteers to follow her master in death.
-She is prepared in many ways over several days including given a lot of intoxicating drinks.
+She is prepared in many ways over several days, including being given much intoxicating drinks.
 She is led onboard the ship where the dead chieftain is placed.
 After some more rituals an old female ritual leader, referred to as the "Angel of Death", loops a rope around the slave girl's neck and while two men pulled the rope, the old woman stabbed the girl between her ribs with a knife.
 The ship is then set on fire with the chieftain and the slave girl on it.
 The slave girl is thereby strangled, stabbed, and burned; creating a threefold death.